fmidev/WRF_installation/README.md

    - Create folders for operational use
    - Set up a schedule template (crontab)
    - Download geographical data and CRTM coefficients
+   - Copies run scripts from this repository to the scripts directory

 ## Manual Installation
-The `installation` file contains step-by-step instructions for installing all libraries and compiling the WRF software and tools.
+(Obsoleted, use automated installation as first option ) The `installation` file contains step-by-step instructions for installing all libraries and compiling the WRF software and tools.
 When running WRF, you need specific environment variables set up by the `env.sh` script.

 ## Domain Setup
 You can easily create WRF domains using [WRF Domain Wizard](https://wrfdomainwizard.net/):